KiwiTrek/PANG/README.md

 ## Description
 Pang (also known as Buster Bros. in the North American release and Pomping World in the Japanese) is a videogame created in 1989 by Mitchell Corporation that consists in two players cooperating in destroying various bubbles bouncing around the screen.

-In this project, we extracted its assets to recreate this game using C++ and the SDL library.
+In this project, we extracted its assets to recreate this game using C++ and SDL 2.0 libraries.

 ## How to play (Controls)
 ### Main controls